 All graduate students are expected to make systematic progress toward completion of their degree.
 This progress includes satisfying the conditions listed below, and achieving the benchmarks and requirements set by the individual degree programs as well as the Graduate College.
-If a student fails to satisfy the requirements of their degree program and/or the benchmarks outlined below, the student may be dismissed from their program based on the academic unit's recommendation to Graduate College at which time the Dean for Graduate College makes the final determination.
-These as well as all other Graduate College policies can be found in the ASU Graduate Policies and Procedures:
+If a student fails to satisfy the requirements of their degree program and/or the benchmarks outlined below, the student may be dismissed from their programbased on the academic unit's recommendation to Graduate College at which time the Dean for Graduate College makes the final determination.

+These as well as all other Graduate College policies can be found on the Graduate College Policies, Forms and Deadlines webpage.

 - 1. Maintain a minimum 3.0 for all GPA's (grade point average). - 2.
-Satisfy all requirements of the graduate degree program. - Satisfy the maximum time limit for graduation from the student's graduate degree program (six years for masters, ten years or five years from comprehensive exams (whichever comes first); for doctoral, see "Time to Degree" section. - 4.
+Satisfy all requirements of the graduate degree program. - 3.
+Satisfy the maximum time limit for graduation from the student's graduate degree program (six years for masters, ten years or five years from comprehensive exams (whichever comes first); for doctoral, see "Time to Degree" section. - 4.
 Successfully pass English proficiency exams, comprehensive exams, qualifying exams, and the oral defense of the proposal/prospectus for the thesis or dissertation. - 5.
 Successfully complete the culminating experience (Dissertation Defense). - Graduate students must remain continuously enrolled in their degree program.
-Failing to do so without a Graduate College approved request to Maintain Continuous Enrollment is considered to be lack of academic progress - ➡ Failure to meet the 3.0 (B) minimum grade requirement after the second and subsequent semesters in the program will result in a reduction of stipend to the minimum allowable amount.
-The ASU Provost's Office has stipulated the minimum stipend for a 50% FTE (20-hour per week) RA/TA to be \$17,100 for the current academic year.
+Failing to do so without a Graduate College approved request to Maintain Continuous Enrollment (page 15) is considered to be lack of academic progress. - Failure to meet the 3.0 (B) minimum grade requirement after the second and subsequent semesters in the program will result in a reduction of stipend to the minimum allowable amount.
+The Fall 2024 minimum stipend amount will remain \$24,586 for a 50% nine-month appointment, therefore \$12,293 for a 50% appointment in the Fall 24 semester.
+Starting in Spring 2025 semester, the minimum stipend rate will increase to \$26,544 for a 50% nine-month appointment, therefore \$13,272 for a 50% appointment in the Spring semester.
 The original stipend will be reinstated in the semester after the GPA rises to 3.0 (B) or better.